craigmax-dev/craigmax-dev/README.md

-# Hello! 👋
+# Hi, I'm Craig Maxwell 👋

-My name is Craig and I am an aerospace/mechanical engineer in the final part of my studies at the Delft University of Technology and living in Madrid.
+I am an aerospace/mechanical engineer from Scotland in the final part of my studies at the Delft University of Technology and living in Madrid.
 I am currently searching for graduate work in Engineering or Technology companies and am mobile internationally!

 ## About Me